slightlyoff/history_api/app_history.md

 The web's existing [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) is problematic for a number of reasons, which makes it hard to use for web applications.
 This proposal introduces a new one, which is more directly usable by web application developers to address the use cases they have for history introspection, mutation, and observation/interception.

-This new API layers on top of the existing API and specification infrastructure, with well-defined interaction points.
+This new `window.appHistory` API layers on top of the existing API and specification infrastructure, with well-defined interaction points.
 The main differences are that it is scoped to the current origin and frame, and it is designed to be pleasant to use instead of being a historical accident with many sharp edges.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->